 - Comprehension: interpret, illustrate, summarize, explain, match, paraphrase

 - Application: apply, choose, organize, draw, generalize

 - Synthesis: create, plan, produce, construct

 - Evaluation: evaluate, judge, criticize, compare, appraise

 Using Bloom’s Taxonomy to Write Learning Objectives

-Once you know the cognitive skill level that learners are expected to achieve and the specific knowledge or skills the course covers, you’re ready to write your learning objective.
+Once you know the expected cognitive skill level for learners to achieve and the specific knowledge or skills the course covers, you’re ready to write your learning objective.